artperrin/movie-director-predictor/README.md

 ![dupontel_example](readme_images/Albert_Dupontel.jpg)

+In fact, a lot of directors can be guessed just by looking at a single shot as they work on their aesthetic with recognisable features : colors, contrasts, aspect ratios, perspectives, and even shot composition or recurent actors.
+One can think of Wes Anderson, Jean-Pierre Jeunet, Quentin Tarantino, Yorgos Lanthimos, Woody Allen, and many many many others...
+Maybe a machine learning model can identify those features in a single screenshot, and thus predit who the director of the movie is.

 This repository contains:
 * a model_builder.py file which defines some useful classes for the training script,
 * a data_extractor.py file which defines a class to help to user extract screenshots from a video,